Potter's Pygmy Angelfish

 The Potter's Angelfish is a beautiful and breathtaking pygmy Angelfish found only in Hawaii!

 There are only two dwarf angelfish that are endemic to Hawaii.
-The Potter's Pygmy Angelfish and the Fisher’s Angelfish Centropyge fisheri .
-The Fisher's Pygmy Angel is the smaller of the two, reaching only about 3" in length, but is also very quite colorful with a bluish sheen on an orangish brown body.
-There are also a couple other pygmy angelfish are found in hawaii, but inhabit other regions of the Pacific Ocean as well.
-The Flame Angelfish Centropyge loriculus is rather rare, but occasionally spotted in shallower waters, along with the Japanese Angelfish Centropyge interruptus .
+The Potter’s Pygmy Angelfish and the Fisher’s Angelfish Centropyge fisheri .
+The Fisher’s is the smaller of the two, reaching only about 3″ in length.
+But it isalso very quite colorful with a bluish sheen on an orangish brown body.
+There are a couple other pygmy angelfish found in hawaii, but those speciesinhabit other regions of the Pacific Ocean as well.
+In Hawaiian waters, the Flame AngelfishCentropyge loriculus is rather rare butoccasionally spotted in shallower waters, as is the Japanese Angelfish Centropyge interruptus .

 Look for a healthy specimen, one advantage of dwarf angelfish is that their color does not fade like many of the larger angels.
-A healthy Potter's Angel should be eating, with a filled out body, and should be very interested in its surroundings.
+A healthy Potter’s Angel should be eating, have a filled out body, and should be very interested in its surroundings.
 Look for one that is alert, yet curiousness about those who approach the tank.
 While they may initially hide, they should peek back out to size you up.
 It should also be difficult to catch.
 Fortunately since this fish is only found in Hawaiian waters, you never have to worry about cyanide being used in it collection.

 Dwarf angelfish generally avoid noxious soft corals as well as most mushrooms.
 The Potter’s Angelfish, though may still pick on soft corals.
 With LPS, SPS, and clams, interestingly, it is actually the mucous on the coral they eat, not the flesh of the coral, yet this nipping will still cause the coral to retract and eventually die from the stress of mucous munching.